Martchus/arch-repo-manager/README.md

         1. Clean the `src` directory within "directory" for the package(s) or use "Clean source directory" if all packages need fixing.
         2. Restart step 1.
 Existing sources are reused (except for the removed `src` directories) so it shouldn't take long.
-The build progress (`hasSources` in particular) of the affected package(s) should be resetted.
+The build progress (`hasSources` in particular) of the affected package(s) should be reset.
         3. Restart step 2.
     * or: Amend the PKGBUILD within the `src` directory.
         1. Set `hasSources` back to `false` as mentioned under 2. to retrigger building the source directory.